 Mbps belongs to a family of metrics used to measure the capacity and speed of data transfer.
 The capacity smaller than Mbps is kilobits per second (kbps), with the prefix kilo representing 1,000 bits per second, and higher than Mbps are gigabits per second (Gbps), with the prefix giga indicating 1 billion bits per second.
 Using these metrics, 1,000 Mbps is equal to 1 Gbps.

-A megabit is a million binary pulses, or 1,000,000 (that is, 106) pulses (or "bits").
-For example, a U.S. phone company T-carrier system line is said to sustain a data rate of 1.544 megabits per second.
-Megabits per second is usually shortened to Mbps.
+A megabit is one million binary pulses, or 1,000,000 (that is, 106) pulses (bits).
+For example, a U.S. phone company T-carrier system line is said to sustain a data rate of 1.544 megabits per second, which meant a T line can transfer up to 1.544 Mbps.

 Although they share the same letters, the abbreviations Mbps and MBps have different meanings.
 MBps stands for megabytes per second, with the bytes suffix referring to a unit of measurement for file size.
 In contrast, Mbps represents the bit capacity of a network connection.

 A bit is not the same size as a byte, so Mbps and MBps are not interchangeable.
 Each byte contains eight bits.
 The following formulas can be used to convert each metric:

 It should be noted that adding more Mbps of bandwidth does not guarantee faster network transmissions, which include upload speed and download speed.
 Bandwidth is a measurement of network capacity -- that is, the maximum volume of data that can be transferred in one second.
 Factors like congestion and latency can reduce a connection speed or cause it to fluctuate.
 Internet service providers and network equipment vendors often advertise "up to" a certain number of Mbps, indicating a theoretical maximum that is unlikely to be achieved at all times outside of a laboratory.